 - Prevent the person from drinking more.

-- Do not assume that they will make it home safely.
+- Do not assume that they will make it home safely, if they aren't already there.
 The full effect of the alcohol may not have hit yet.

 - An unconscious person may not be sleeping; they may be suffering from alcohol poisoning.
-If they are lying down, put them in the recovery position.
-Call P-Safe.
+If they are lying down, if you can, put them in the recovery position.
+Call 911.

-- You are obligated to call for help for a severely intoxicated person and will not be disciplined for doing so.
+- You are obligated to call for help for a severely intoxicated person and will not be disciplined by the University for doing so.

-- Neither intoxication nor admission to UHS for intoxication are grounds for disciplinary action.
+- Neither intoxication nor admission to UHS or the Emergency Department for intoxication are grounds for University disciplinary action.

 - In New Jersey, the Overdose Prevention Act and Lifeline Legislation provide some protections from civil and criminal liability for seeking medical attention for an overdose including for an underage person reporting an alcohol overdose.
 Students living in other states or countries should familiarize themselves with local laws.